Raccoon scales St. Paul office tower, captivating public | New Country 923

 ST. PAUL, Minn.
 (AP) — A raccoon stranded on the ledge of a building in St. Paul, Minnesota, captivated onlookers and generated interest on social media after it started scaling an office building.

 Onlookers and reporters tracked the critter’s progress at it climbed the UBS Tower on Tuesday, interrupting work and causing anxiety for some.
-By Tuesday afternoon, it had stopped on a ledge more than 20 stories high.
+By Wednesday morning it had made it to the roof of the building, easing fears that it would plummet to its death.

+St. Paul Animal Control put a trap and cat food on the roof, hoping to bring the raccoon down safely.

 Nearby Minnesota Public Radio branded the raccoon with the hashtag #mprraccoon.
 The woodland creature also had its own Twitter account, with one tweet saying, “I made a big mistake.”
 Many feared for the raccoon’s safety.